spdrnl/kgworkflow/README.md

 - jupyter
 - git

 All these tools are available for Windows, macOS and Linux.
+Note that for VS Code and Intellij all these tools have IDE plugins too.

 uv is a tool that makes it easy to manage Python projects.
 It is a wrapper around pip and virtualenv.
 It is a newer version of a tool called Poetry.